-GEO 4450.
-Special Problems in GEO/GEL/WRM 4470.
-Applied Remote GEO 4495.
-Senior Project in Geography Geography (I, III, III; 3) Individual Sensing (II; 3) This course students will (On Demand; 3) This course is designed research in the area of the student's learn about different instrument for graduating seniors to integrate the interest.
-Prerequisites: Senior major or systems attached to aircraft and knowledge they gained in all Geography minor and permission of the instructor. satellites that collect environmental courses and apply it to a topic of interest data.
-Practical instruction on how the in a field application project.
-Students remotely acquired data sets are will be required to choose a topic from a processed and interpreted using variety of projects pertaining to the field appropriate software will be given. of Geography.
-Prerequisite: Senior Interpretation of multispectral scanners, standing in the major field.
-RADAR, and thermal imagery data; Data analysis for detection of changes; image interpretation; study of spectral characteristics of vegetation, soils water, minerals, and other materials.
+GEO/GEL/WRM 4470.
+Applied Remote Sensing (II; 3) This course students will learn about different instrument systems attached to aircraft and satellites that collect environmental data.
+Practical instruction on how the remotely acquired data sets are processed and interpreted using appropriate software will be given.
+Interpretation of multispectral scanners, RADAR, and thermal imagery data; Data analysis for detection of changes; image interpretation; study of spectral characteristics of vegetation, soils water, minerals, and other materials.
 Case studies will be presented for the different types of application.
 Prerequisite: MTH 2501.